 Boston, MA 02115

 The Deputy Title IX Coordinator will work closely with student affairs deans and directors of the schools in overseeing all investigations.
-Concerns should be reported to the following individuals:
+Concerns may be reported to the following individuals:

 College Response to Complaint of Sexual Misconduct:

 - The complainant will be assigned a resource coordinator, who will offer guidance on reporting options and available resources.